 Whether you take yourself for a run at the start of your day, or do some yoga before bed, moving your body in any way that you’re able will relieve pain by releasing endorphins, which are nature’s painkillers.
 Dedicating some time to moving and stretching your muscles will help to prevent cramping.
 Not only are endorphins great for reducing pain, they’re also serious mood boosters, great for maintaining your mental health.
 Here are some yoga poses that can help to relieve cramps, stretch your muscles and leave you feeling positive.

-What are some of the things you’ve found helpful to reduce your endometriosis symptoms?
-Tell us in the comments below!
+What’re some of the things you’ve found helpful to reduce your endometriosis symptoms?